 - “Social Depression” becomes a new term.

 In political news, Gohmert is now calling for violence in the streets on January 6, a statement he denies at 6 PM this evening.
 Ted Cruz leads a charge for an emergency 10-day audit of the votes in those states where Trump contested the results.
 Twelve senators now plan to contest the confirmation of the Electoral College votes if that audit does not take place.
-Romney stands against that plan but does not do so loudly.
-I know it is ceremonial and nothing will come of it, but it is damaging to our democratic process and is still harping on the alleged but disproved voter fraud scheme.
+Nothing will come of it, but it is damaging to our democratic process and is still harping on the disproved voter fraud scheme.
 I wonder if this will ever, EVER stop.

 Later it turns out that both Cruz and Pompeo are using this election drama as a soft-launch for their 2024 presidential runs.
 Because IMHO there’s nothing more presidential than contesting an election … !

-Sulemani’s death anniversary is tomorrow, chatter about engaging with Iran continues.
+Sulemani’s death anniversary is tomorrow, chatter about war with Iran continues.
 I think we’re in for a rough week.

-And I think the overall COVID-19 trauma and the trajectory of political events is starting to get to me.
-I really just want to go back to bed today but I know I’ll feel better once I clean house and take a walk.
-Vicki, whom I haven’t seen in person since mid-December, takes us for a walk around The Rez.
-I make pancakes for dinner and have a chocolate cake cooling, and make a mental note to put a piece into the freezer to have on my birthday.
+And I think COVID-19 and the trajectory of political events is starting to get to me.
+I’ll feel better once I clean house and take a walk.
+I see Vicki today for the first time since mid-December, and we take a walk at The Rez.
+I make pancakes for dinner and have a chocolate cake cooling.
 Chores that should barely phase me, totally wipe me out.
 I go to bed early to avoid eating that entire cake.

 January 3, 2021 – “Find Me 11,780 Votes”